 - Go birdwatching and note all the species that you see.

-In addition to species lists based on standard site visits we also welcome casual records.
 We hope that you will have great fun participating in BirdTrack and that you will return to the website frequently to enter more data and to find out what's happening in your area and around the country.
 All these results will be updated every night throughout the year.
 In addition to viewing national and regional summaries you will be able to view all of your own information and to compare it with the regional figures.